Whenever I do a post here about autism, I get four times as many visits as I do for anything else.

 Besides that though, when you watch psychologists and psychiatrists in the personal injury arena, not just disagreeing with each other, but often denigrating each other sarcastically, you get cynical about the accuracy of professional diagnoses.

-But I defend the right of anyone to decide whether they think they are autistic.
+So I defend the right of anyone to decide whether they think they are autistic.

 Oddly enough, in shyness studies psychologists routinely ask people to declare whether they consider themselves shy or not, and then treat the responses as significant.